ilovequant/h1b_stat/README.md

     ./run.sh

-You can run the test with the following command from within the insight_testsuite folder:
+You can also run the test with the following command from within the insight_testsuite folder:

      ./run_tests.sh